paulrobinson/maven-central/README.md

 Edit the jbossts.version in pom.xml

-Run the following to populate the repository in ./repository
+Run the following to populate the repository in ./target/repository and create a log for checking:

-	mvn dependency:go-offline --settings ./conf/settings.xml
+	mvn dependency:go-offline --settings ./conf/settings.xml > output.txt

 run the following command to validate the repository